Hypergraph Convolutional Networks for Fine-grained ICU Patient Similarity Analysis and Risk Prediction: Conclusion

 \section{Conclusion}

 In ICU settings, patients often require continuous monitoring to ensure timely care by healthcare professionals.
 Thus, developing and introducing machine learning-based models to assist healthcare professionals in predictive clinical and managerial decision-making is needed.
 In this paper, we present a Hypergraph Convolutional Network for fine-grained ICU patient similarity analysis and risk prediction.
 To the best of our knowledge, this is the first study that uses a tailored Hypergraph Convolutional Network for similarity computation among patients in ICU settings.
 Our proposed Hypergraph Convolutional Network emphasized the benefits of constructing hypergraphs of prior medical knowledge for downstream clinical predictions.
 Experiments manifest that our proposed method has higher AUROC, AUPRC, Precision, F1 Score, and Min(Se, P+) against state-of-the-art deep prediction models on the publicly available eICU Collaborative Research Database.
-Furthermore, the transparency and robustness of the model decisions are demonstrated via several case studies.
-Although the proposed method has achieved superior performance in in-hospital mortality risk predictions, there is abundant room for further optimizing the network architecture, such as hyperparameters and layers of neural networks.
-Further research could also be conducted to determine the effectiveness of the proposed method on the MIMIC-III \cite{johnson2016mimic} and MIMIC-IV \cite{johnson2023mimic} databases.
+Furthermore, the effectiveness and robustness of the model decisions are demonstrated via several case studies.